 I am a UK-based consultant, working for a range of UN organisations, NGOs and companies through HED Consulting.
 I have a background in science (Bsc Applied Physics) and social-science (MA Rural Development), and this reflects my interest in the technology and human aspects of household energy.
 My interest and involvement in the sector began when I ran a small, participatory, improved stove design project in India in 2000.
 The shortcomings of this project brought into focus the challenges of designing efficient, clean-burning, desirable stoves - and I have worked on these issues ever since.

 After a period as a researcher at WEDC, Loughborough University, I was seconded to the World Health Organisation in 2005 to develop household energy monitoring and evaluation tools.
 Much of my work now relates to quantifying the impacts of improved stoves on the global environemnt, indoor air, and fuel consumption.
 I also have a particulay interest in user consultation using participatory methods.
-Most of my work as a trainer and advisor has been in South Asia and Africa.
+Much of my work nowadays relates to CDM and Gold Standard carbon-finance stove projects acorss Asia and Africa.

 Contact Information